 If you suffer the misfortune of coming across a Sovereign Citizen in any formal setting, it’s important to keep your cool.
 Not engaging in their language is key.
 You can’t win, and you’ll only make them think their tactics are working.
 You also can’t let them exhaust you with their paperwork – any win will be used as a playbook for the next convert.
 From a litigation standpoint, the Code of Civil Procedure is your friend.
 Zero tolerance for non‑conforming papers.

 Unlike the wasteland anarchy featured in Mad Max, the Sovereign Citizen movement is doomed to fail.
-Their crazy conspiracy beliefs and tactics are less a political movement and more urinating into the wind and complaining that it’s raining.
-Knowing what they stand for and how to combat it is valuable information for any rational person to have – don’t engage when your time is literally better spent wandering through the outback.
+Their crazy conspiracy beliefs and tactics are less a political movement and more pissing into the wind and complaining it’s raining.
+Knowing what they stand for and how to combat it is valuable information for any rational person to have – just don’t engage.